nim901/flightaware/README.md

 Flightaware
 ==========

-Flightaware is a module that should display flight information form flightaware.com
+Flightaware is a module that should display flight information from flightaware.com

 ## Usage: